inbarhub/single_image_dataset/README.md

 ## Running the code

 A short python program is also available for evaluating your results. </br>
 The program evaulates the number of false positive and false negative over ***one*** image.
-The name of the image should be supplied in the command line. </br>
+The name of the image should be supplied in the command line as described below. </br>

-The program assumes two files are in the main directory:
+The program assumes two files appear in the main directory:
 - image_name_gt.png - the `.png' dot file (from the dot directory in this repository).
 - image_name_ours.txt - your solution -  a text file contains all the locations of the repeating object (the number of rows of this file is the number of repetition your find).